Does your dog want to come with you?

 We love spending time with our dogs.
 Isn't the whole point of pet parenthood to share adventures with human's best friend?!

 These adventures can come in different forms.
-Some pups love going just about everywhere we do while others would prefer visiting quieter spots or even simply staying home at least once in a while.
+Some pups love going just about everywhere we do.
+Others prefer visiting quieter spots—or simply staying home once in a while.

 Here are some tips to make the right decision for your own companion!